LaurieQiu/laurieqiu.github.io/_posts/2021-05-31-skateboarding-as-a-way-of-life.md

 ---
 layout: post
-title: Skateboarding as a way of life
+title: skateboarding as a way of life
 ---

 I like people who are really into skateboarding, doing it as an expression of their love for life and freedom.
 I respect their courage.